nilsgiebing/matic-docs/docs/develop/alchemy.md

 ### Step 4: Add Polygon Mumbai Test MATIC from a Faucet

-In order to deploy our smart contract to the test network, we’ll need some fake MATIC.
-To get MATIC, you can go to the [Polygon Mumbai Faucet](https://faucet.polygon.technology/), select "Mumbai", choose "MATIC Token", and enter your Polygon wallet address, then click “Submit.”
-It may take some time to receive your fake ether due to network traffic.
-(At the time of writing this, it took around 30 minutes.)
-You should see ether in your Metamask account soon after.
+In order to deploy your smart contract to the test network, you need to obtain a few testnet tokens.
+To get testnet tokens, visit the [Polygon Mumbai Faucet](https://faucet.polygon.technology/), select "Mumbai", choose "MATIC Token", and enter your Polygon wallet address, then click “Submit.”
+It may take some time to receive your testnet tokens due to network traffic.
+> At the time of writing, it took around 30 minutes.
+You will see the testnet tokens in your MetaMask account soon after.

 ### Step 5: Check your Balance